ChonkyBadger/BadgerEssentials/README.md

 or like the name of the script name, essentials.

 ## Commands
+`/Toggle-Hud` Toggles the hud.

-`/Die` Kills the player who executes this command.
+`/die` Kills the player who executes this command.

 `/Revive [Target Player ID]` Revives the player who executes this command or another player, specified by their ID.